 Last week, Chris was even more out of control than earlier, when he decided not to help Madison when she was trapped underneath one of the very hungry “Infected” people (they’re calling them infected on Fear The Walking Dead so I’m going with that this week).
 Madison only made it out of that nasty situation because her daughter ran past Chris and planted a knife in the “Infected” man’s skull.
 But enough about that “little incident” – you can brush up on last week’s shenanigans in our recap right here.

 Another thing that happened last week, was Strand shooting Thomas Abigail after he died, so he wouldn’t return as one of the Infected.
 Celia – who seems to think the Infected are people of a different kind, but still worthy of their new kind of “life” – is very upset and wants to throw Strand out immediately.

-Madison intervenes and Celia gives him one day to bury his beloved Thomas, before he will be escorted off of the estate.
+Madison intervenes and Celia gives him one day to bury his beloved Thomas before he will be escorted off of the estate.
 Meanwhile, Travis is out looking for Chris.
 He’s on his own after Alicia refused to help.
-She did have the very good reason “He just stood over me with a knife” which Travis accepts.
+She did have a very good reason: “He just stood over me with a knife” which Travis accepts.

 Madison has had enough of the Abigail Estate – and Celia in particular – so she tells her son and daughter that they’ll be leaving as soon as Travis returns.
 The kids are not interested in this…

 Nick insists that he can convince Celia to let them stay, but Madison isn’t really interested.
 This place hasn’t been good for them.